dlang-community/D-YAML/docsrc/tutorials/getting_started.rst

 Explanation of the code
 ^^^^^^^^^^^^^^^^^^^^^^^

-First, we import the *yaml* module.
+First, we import the *dyaml.all* module.
 This is the only D:YAML module you need to import - it automatically imports all needed modules.

 Next we load the file using the *Loader.load()* method. *Loader* is a struct used for parsing YAML documents.
 The *load()* method loads the file as